parth-20-07/PID-based-SCARA-Robot-Position-and-Velocity-Control-And-Manipulation/README.md

    3. Create an Inverse Kinematics Calculation Node that:
       1. Uses a custom service to take input of the (x,y,z) coordinates of the robot end-effector.
       2. Calculate the Joint States from the end-effector position and return it as a response to the service.

-2. Assignment 2: Build a node to control Joint States.
+2. **Assignment 2:** Build a node to control Joint States.
-   1. Create a node that takes:
-      1. Reference Values for Joint States as input through a service.
+   1. Create a node that takes Reference Values for Joint Position as input through a service.
    2. Build a Proportional-Derivative Controller that takes the current Joint States and Reference joint state to publish the control torque values to the **/forward_effort_controller/commands** topic.
    3. Ensure that the model reaches the reference joint states in Gazebo.

-3. Assignment 3:
+3. **Assignment 3:** Build a node to control Joint or End-Effector Velocity.
+   1. Create a node with 2 services:
+      1. Service 1 takes Joint Velocity as input to convert it to End-Effector Velocity as output.
+      2. Service 2 takes End-Effector Velocity as input to convert it to Joint Velocity as ouput.
+   2. Based on the input, build a Proportional-Derivative controller that takes the current Joint Velocity and the Reference Joint Velocity to publish the torque values to the **forward_effort_controller/commands** topic.
+   3. Ensure that the model reaches the desired end-effector or joint velocity in Gazebo.

-_Note: This project is designed on Ubuntu 22.04 LTS and not tested on any other platforms_
+🗒 _**Note:** This project is designed on Ubuntu 22.04 LTS and not tested on any other platforms_

-_Super Note: Remember, If anything doesnt work as it is supposed to, just use the rules of IT.
-Close it and restart it again :)_
+⚠ _**Warning:** Remember, If anything doesnt work as it is supposed to, just use the rules of IT.
+Close it and restart it again_ :smiley:

 # How to setup the project